alunity/static-site-generator/readme.md

 ```

 - We'll standardise on just those 3 properties: TITLE, DATE, CONTENT
-- Ideally we should only put a certain amount into content but I'm thinking we put all of it and truncate with css
+- Ideally we should only put a certain amount into content but I'm thinking we put all of it and truncate with CSS

 # Build order

-1. Convert md to html
+1. Convert MD to HTML
 2. Replace tags
-    - md to html is a prerequesite since <FEED> requires html
+    - md to html is a prerequesite since <FEED> requires HTML

 # Current limitations of design and implementation in the name of progress
 - components must be in the components folder and can be selected by name only, no nesting or path things